Some Geometric Watercolor Paintings

 Michael S. Schneider

-Here are a few of my recent paintings (7" diameter) based upon geometry which I find interesting.
+Here are a few paintings (7" diameter) based upon geometry which I find interesting.

 These first two are based upon the archetypal twelve-around-one geometry of the north Rose Window at Chartres Cathedral: